buhowski/react-typescript/public/text-data/cinema/TheCorp/TheCorpEN.md

 This format shows the real process of starting a corporation from scratch, mixed with improvised setups.

-It’s our satirical take on modern corporate culture: the "fascism in the details", the "galleys and rowers", the "talent grinder", the fake "family atmosphere", and the senseless waste of resources.
+It’s our satirical take on modern corporate culture: the fascism in the details, the galleys and rowers, the talent grinder, the fake family atmosphere, and the senseless waste of resources.
 We highlight what work shouldn’t be — with boundless self-irony.

 It’s raw reality mixed with absurdity that we intentionally insert into the work process to create a vibrant, absurd, and engaging series.
 We openly show everything we do — it’s both self-promotion and a driving force for our growth.